Indikativ/Indikativ/README.md

-Hey there my name ist Maxim 👋

-i'm currently...
-- 👀 working on a game and java, kotlin
-- 🌱 learning kotlin
+Hey

+currently making a game,
-- 👯 trying to help on https://github.com/HGLabor
+trying to help on https://github.com/HGLabor (minecraft server is currently down; may be outdated xd) and learning kotlin

 - 📫 Discord: Indikativ#5641
 - ⚡ Fun fact: "Indikativ" (or indicare) comes from Latin and means: to report, to show